jihyukkim-nlp/StrAugKG/README.md

 If there are any questions, please send Jihyuk Kim an email: jihyukkim@yonsei.ac.kr.

-## Open-set KG
+## Open set KG

-For open-set KG, we experimented using KP20k, scientific publication dataset.
+For open set KG, we experimented using KP20k, scientific publication dataset.
 Most of the codes are adapted from [keyphrase-generation-rl](https://github.com/kenchan0226/keyphrase-generation-rl) (Neural Keyphrase Generation via Reinforcement Learning with Adaptive Rewards.
 ACL 2019.
 Chan et al).
 We used preprocessed dataset from [KG-KE-KR-M](https://github.com/Chen-Wang-CUHK/KG-KE-KR-M) (An Integrated Approach for Keyphrase Generation via Exploring the Power of Retrieval and Extraction.
 NAACL 2019.
 Chen et al).
 <!-- ([Link](https://www.dropbox.com/s/lgeza7owhn9dwtu/Processed_data_for_onmt.zip?dl=1)) -->